BeDiscovER: The Benchmark of Discourse Understanding in the Era of Reasoning Language Models: Understanding on Document Structure

 \subsubsection{Results and Analysis}

 Table~\ref{tab:so} presents the performance of BeDiscovER and supervised models across seven datasets.
 A clear scaling trend emerges where larger LLMs consistently outperform smaller ones.
-The strongest model, GPT-5-mini (high), even matches supervised performance on Movie plots, the most challenging dataset with the highest degree of sentence shuffling.
-On ROC stories, all models perform reasonably well, while in scientific abstract domain, GPT-5-mini again achieves competitive results, potentially benefiting from exposure to similar text during pretraining, though there remains room for improvement on longer inputs such as NSF.
-DeepSeek-R1 performs comparably to GPT-5-mini, slightly outperforming it on narrative datasets.
+In scientific abstract domain, GPT-5-mini (high) achieves competitive results, potentially benefiting from exposure to similar text during pretraining, though there remains room for improvement on long-input dataset such as NSF.
+In narrative datasets, GPT-5-mini and DeepSeek-R1 perform comparably, matching supervised performance on Wiki Movie, a challenging dataset with the longest document length.
 Overall, these results suggest that reasoning LLMs, especially larger ones, possess a good grasp of textual coherence, possibly stemming from their extensive pretraining on narrative-rich corpora.